weileenchen/ustart_tutorial/README.md

 ## Example Case

 This is a small backend implementation for a car rental service.
 It's split up into 3 microservices: car , customer, rental record.
 Cars and customers need to be searchable so they will be backed by ElasticSearch.
 Rental record is mostly relational so it will be backed by SQL (namely postgres).
-All microservervices will have a dedicated REST or RPC api so they can be individually scaled as necessary.
+All microservices will have a dedicated REST or RPC api so they can be individually scaled as necessary.

 ## Task